-These are some of the possible indications or symptoms found in girls and women with Turner Syndrome.
+These are some of the possible common indications or symptoms found in girls and women with Turner Syndrome.
 A syndrome is a cluster of symptoms that correlate with each other.
 Unlike other syndromes, TS may be difficult to recognize.
-It takes highly observant caregivers and providers to connect symptoms that can lead to a diagnosis.
+It takes highly observant caregivers and providers to connect symptoms that can lead to a diagnosis of Turner Syndrome.

 Physical features, such as height and broad shield chest are more common physical features, along with clinical issues of frequent ear infections, learning challenges, and delayed onset of puberty.

 Diagnosing TS is relatively simple at all stages of life.
 The gold standard during pregnancy is an amniocentesis and after birth the karyotype blood test.
 There are other diagnostic tests but these two tests are most reliable.